DuoConsulting/duo-blt/README.md

 ## CircleCI

 This project has CircleCI integration included.
-When a pull request is merged to the develop branch in GitHub, CircleCI is notified and automatically creates a build artifact and pushes it to the master deployment branch on Pantheon.
-A post code deployment script then executes within Pantheon to automatically import any configuration updates that are pending as a result of the deployment.
+Anytime a branch or tag is pushed to GitHub, CircleCI will follow up with a build (for feature branches) or a build-and-deploy (for other branches and tags).

 CircleCI is also configured to do a test build any time a feature branch is pushed to GitHub.
 If the feature branch is part of a pull request, GitHub will display the results of the test build on the pull request page in GitHub.
 See the Resource links at the bottom of this README to access the CircleCI jobs and configuration if direct access is needed.